 Who We Are

-Mercy High School, Burlingame is a Catholic, all-girls school where rigorous education is driven by faith, values, and care for the whole student.
+Mercy High School, Burlingame is a Catholic, all girls' school where rigorous education is driven by faith, values, and care for the whole student.
 Set in the historic Kohl Mansion, Mercy nurtures a strong community where students are known and encouraged as individuals, and challenged to understand and pursue their purpose.

 We approach learning with care and thoughtfulness, where our small class sizes give girls direct and focused attention.
 Through inclusive academic and extracurricular programs, Mercy students experience the value of sisterhood and tradition, and are instilled with a lifelong love of learning.

 At Mercy, a girl occupies every role: every seat on student council, every position on a team, every club leadership role.
 Each day, our students see girls learning, growing and achieving – and take advantage of the myriad of opportunities to do the same.
-All-girls education facilitates higher academic achievement with teachers dedicated to how girls learn.
+All girls' education facilitates higher academic achievement with teachers dedicated to how girls learn.
 Uninhibited, Mercy students are encouraged to be themselves and celebrate their unique interests, building deep connections and self-confidence.
 At Mercy, our students develop the skills to achieve success in college and beyond.
 Click here to view a selection of Mercy alumnae, and explore their academic achievements and career paths.

-Approved by the Board of Directors July 2013
+Approved by the Board of Directors, 2022

 Mercy High School, Burlingame is sponsored by the Sisters of Mercy - an international Catholic religious order of women who influence and serve in healthcare, education, low-income housing, social services, social justice, and advocacy work.
 Our high school is a part of Mercy Education System of the Americas (MESA), an educational network of schools which includes 40 high schools, 20 elementary schools, and 17 Universities and Colleges sponsored by the Sisters of Mercy.